Haemaphysalis longicornis: Biology

-The seasonal feeding and reproductive cycle resembles that of other ticks.
+The H. longicornis seasonal feeding and reproductive cycles resemble those of other ticks.
 The tick can reproduce sexually or by an asexual process called parthenogenesis.
-The latter exist in northern Japan and Russia, whereas the former exist in southern Japan, southern Korea and southern parts of the former Soviet Union.
+The latter exist in northern Japan and Russia, whereas the former exist in southern Japan, southern Korea, and southern parts of the former Soviet Union.
 An aneuploid race capable of both sexual and asexual reproduction capability exists in China.
 Unfed ticks can survive for close to a year, nymphs and adult females the longest, depending on temperature and humidity.

 Host

 The Asian longhorned tick parasitizes mammals and birds.
 It spreads quickly in farm animals such as cattle, horses, sheep, pigs, and chickens.
-Natural infestations have been found on wild animals like bear, deer, foxes and hares, small mammals like ferrets and rats, and birds.
+Natural infestations have been found on wild animals such as bear, deer, foxes, and hares, small mammals such as ferrets and rats, and birds.
 It has also been found on cats, dogs, and humans.
 It is believed to migrate by parasitizing birds, which carry it to new areas.